dperit/project-js/README.md

 The client is accessible at `localhost:<port>`
 The API is accessible at `localhost:<port>/api/`
 The API prefix can be configured in `config/project.js`.

+### Server setup

+transfer files over (not db or node_modules, though)

+* run npm install
+* mkdir db
+* run nohup mongod --dbpath db
+* open a new terminal into the server
+* run mongo
+* load("dummydbMar17.js")
+* CTRL-C to exit mongo console
+* nohup node app

+Should be accessible at http://zenit.senecac.on.ca:9078

+To remove database, kill the mongod process and the node process, delete everything in the DB folder, then follow rest of steps